 The COVID-19 crisis has shown us the best of the American healthcare system and the extraordinary workforce that makes it possible, but it has also revealed its shortcomings.
 Conflicting federal, state, and local strategies, unsustainable funding mechanisms, and most shamefully mortality rates that are significantly higher for people of color.
 The Bay Area Council recognizes the gravity of this moment and the need for systemic change.

 2020 Policy Activities

 Universal coverage – If nothing else, the outbreak of COVID-19 has underlined the inequities in our system and the need for a system that provides universal coverage.
 Healthcare providers in our nation have a legal and moral obligation to provide care to everyone who needs it – including primary care, which has been shown to reduce the need for higher-cost interventions – and the Council remains committed to building a system that lives up to this ideal.
 Together with Stanford’s Institute for Economic Policy Research, the Council’s Economic Institute will be developing a series of policy briefs that will explore, define, and and evaluate pathways to universal health coverage for California and the nation.

-William Isenberg, MD, PhD, Vice President, Patient Safety, Sutter Health
+William M. Isenberg, MD, PhD, Vice President, Chief Quality & Safety Officer, Sutter Health

 Healthcare Committee: The Bay Area Council remains committed to building a healthcare system that works for all Californians.
 Participate in quarterly meetings to support our efforts to build a system that lives up to this ideal.